Privacy: the iOS browser showdown

 Obviously I accept.

-Third step, Brave thinks about its own advertising network, and offers you to view “private and anonymous” advertisements:
+Third step, Brave has its own advertising network in mind and offers to show you “private and anonymous” ads:

 I click Skip, auditing Brave ads will be for another time.